 WHERE DO I VOTE?

 Voting will take place at the polling locations which have been designated by your local township/city clerk.
-Contact and precinct information are included below.
+Contact and precinct information are included in this brochure.

 WHAT IS THE BALLOT LANGUAGE